-General Lew Wallace’s study is a separate building that was constructed fifty yards north of his residence in Crawfordsville, Indiana.
+Lew Wallace designed his study building and began construction in 1895.
+He positioned the study fifty yards north of his residence in Crawfordsville, Indiana.
 The study was built between 1895 and 1898 and cost the then-remarkable sum of $30,000.

-The inside of the Study was complete with electric and gas lights, a gas fireplace, coal furnace, an on-demand water system, and restroom.
-The main room contains white oak bookcases on three of the four walls.
+The inside of the Study sported electric and gas lights, a gas fireplace, coal furnace, an on-demand water system, and restroom.
+The main room contains quarter-sawn white oak bookcases on three of the four walls.
 A frosted and stained glass skylight diffuses natural light into the main room.

-Today, Wallace’s study sits on 3.5 acres, which are entirely enclosed within a brick wall added after Wallace’s lifetime.
+Today, Wallace’s study sits on 3.5 acres, entirely enclosed within a brick wall added in 1919.
 The General Lew Wallace Study is now a museum containing artifacts that chronicle almost every aspect of his varied life.
 At the same time, the Study grounds (once Wallace’s backyard) are an idyllic location for a picnic, stroll, or a relaxing afternoon with a good book.